 We did it.
 A priceless family pic at the end of the walk is compulsory

-If you’re not up to walking the 10.6 kilometres around the base, a great alternative is to hire bikes from Outback Cycling ($30 for three hours) or bring your own and bike it.
+If you’re not up to walking the 10.6 kilometers around the base of Uluru, a great alternative is to hire bikes from Outback Cycling ($60 for three hours, or $45 for kids) or bring your own and bike it – which is much cheaper.

 We had a tag-along for Kalyra who enjoyed the relaxation of letting daddy do most of the peddling, and little Savannah took in the sights in a baby seat on the back of Caz’s bike.

-The 15-kilometre track took us about two hours, again stopping for more photos and drink breaks, and it was a thoroughly enjoyable family experience, not to mention another much-needed workout.
+The 15-kilometer track took us about two hours, again stopping for more photos and drink breaks, and it was a thoroughly enjoyable family experience, not to mention another much-needed workout.

-Your third option if you don’t want to walk or bike the whole 10.6 kilometres of Uluru is to participate in the two-kilometre return walk (1.5 hours) free ranger guided Mala walk.
+Your third option if you don’t want to walk or bike the whole 10.6 kilometers of Uluru is to participate in the two-kilometer return walk (1.5 hours) free ranger-guided Mala walk.

 A ranger will take you along the base of the rock, stopping to tell the story of the mala (rufous hare-wallaby) people.
-Learn about traditional Anangu culture, rock art and how the park is managed.
-8.00 am – October to April.
-10.00 am – May to September.
+Learn about traditional Anangu culture, creation stories, rock art, and how the park is managed.

 Looking for someone else to carry your load whilst you sit back and marvel at the landscape, then one of the unique ways to take in Uluru is on the back of a trusty camel.